dtcarls/fantasy_football_chat_bot/README.md

 Heroku is what we will be using to host the chat bot (for free)

 **You should not need to enter credit card information for this hosting service for our needs.**
 You **may** run out of free hours without a credit card linked.
 If you decide to link your credit card you will have enough free hours for the month for a single application since this more than doubles your available hours.
-We are not respoible for any charges associated with Heroku.
+We are not responsible for any charges associated with Heroku.

 Go to https://id.heroku.com/login and sign up or login